Mitch Moreland: 2019

 Moreland began the 2019 season as Boston's primary first baseman.
 On March 29, he hit a three-run home run in the top of the ninth inning off of Hunter Strickland of the Seattle Mariners, giving the Red Sox the winning runs in a 7–6 victory.
 Moreland was placed on the 10-day injured list with a low back strain on May 29, activated on June 7, and returned to the injured list on June 8 with a right quad strain.
 He started rehabilitation assignments with the Triple-A Pawtucket Red Sox on July 11 and July 19, and was activated on July 23.
 For the season, Moreland appeared in 91 games with Boston, batting .252 with 19 home runs and 58 RBIs.
 He became a free agent on October 31.

 2020

 Moreland and the Red Sox reached agreement on a one-year contract announced on January 28, 2020.
 With the 2020 Red Sox from the delayed start of the season through late August, he appeared in 22 games, batting .328 with eight home runs and 21 RBIs.

 San Diego Padres

 He was traded to the San Diego Padres on August 30, 2020, in exchange for minor leaguers Jeisson Rosario and Hudson Potts.
 With the Padres in 2020, Moreland played in 20 games and hit .203 with 2 home runs and 8 RBIs.

 Oakland Athletics

 On February 23, 2021, Moreland signed a one-year, $2.25 million contract with the Oakland Athletics.
+He appeared in 81 games, primarily at designated hitter.
+He hit 10 home runs with a .229 batting average and a .701 OPS.

+Moreland did not play during the 2022 season.
 On March 7, 2023, Moreland announced his retirement.

+Post-playing career

+On June 8, 2024, Moreland returned to Fenway Park as one of four former Red Sox to play an exhibition game for the Savannah Bananas barnstorming team.

+Moreland served as the first base coach for the American League team in the 2024 All-Star Futures Game.

+On July 11, 2025, Moreland was hired to serve as the head varsity baseball coach at Helena High School.